midzer/choices/README.md

 **Input types affected:** `text`

 **Usage:** What divides each value.
-The default delimiter seperates each value with a comma: `"Value 1, Value 2, Value 3"`.
+The default delimiter separates each value with a comma: `"Value 1, Value 2, Value 3"`.

 ### paste